Distributive-Network/PythonMonkey/README.md

 These methods are exported from the pythonmonkey module.

 ### require(moduleIdentifier)
-Return the exports of a CommonJS module identified by `moduleIdentifier`, using standrd CommonJS semantics
+Return the exports of a CommonJS module identified by `moduleIdentifier`, using standard CommonJS semantics
  - modules are singletons and will never be loaded or evaluated more than once
  - moduleIdentifier is relative to the Python file invoking `require`
  - moduleIdentifier should not include a file extension
- - moduleIdentifiers which do not behing with ./, ../, or / are resolved by search require.path
+ - moduleIdentifiers which do not begin with ./, ../, or / are resolved by search require.path
    and module.paths.
  - Modules are evaluated immediately after loading
  - Modules are not loaded until they are required